MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/data-entities/data-task-automation.md

 # required metadata

 title: Data task automation
-description: Data task automation in Dynamics 365 for Finance and Operations lets you easily repeat many types of data tasks, and validate the outcome of each task.
+description: This topic explains how you can use data task automation in Microsoft Dynamics 365 for Finance and Operations to easily repeat many types of data tasks and validate the outcome of each task.
 author: Sunil-Garg
 manager: AnnBe
 ms.date: 03/28/2018